evansbenj/2021_XB_degen.md/XB_RADsex.md

 2702692	Scaffold49	334021
 1618524	Scaffold73	370389
 ```
 Blasts of Scaffold20 to XT suggest it is on chr3.
 Scaffold28 is probably on chr5.
 Scaffold31 is ~50Mb in XT on chr3.
+Scaffold40682 is on chr8 !25Mb in XT.